osepulve/osepulve.github.io/_books/Flow.md

 ---
 layout: book-review
-title: Flow":" The Psychology of Optimal Experience
+title: Flow':' The Psychology of Optimal Experience
 author: Mihaly Csikszentmihalyi
 cover: assets/img/book_covers/Flow.jpg
 isbn: 0061339202 # use ISBN to fetch cover (if no `olid` is provided, dashes are optional)